Our Training Program

 Quality supervision is essential to the process of becoming a therapist, and it is a priority at the Counseling Center.
 We value an open-door policy toward supervision.
-Each intern has a primary supervisor, but all staff are available to our interns any time they have a question or need assistance.
+Each trainee has a primary supervisor, but all staff are available to our interns any time they have a question or need assistance.

-- Didactic Training: Interns attend a weekly seminar, which provides 1.5 hours of didactic training each week.
+- Didactic Training: Trainees attend a weekly seminar, which provides 1.5 hours of didactic training each week.
 Seminars include material on a range of clinical issues impacting the college population, diversity training, and case vignettes.
 Seminars are provided by various staff members and outside professionals, offering exposure to a range of theoretical orientations and expertise.

 Supplementary Professional Experience

-- Consultation: Interns may serve as consultants to students, faculty, and staff to answer questions regarding Counseling Center services and to facilitate referrals.
+- Consultation: Trainees may serve as consultants to students, faculty, and staff to answer questions regarding Counseling Center services and to facilitate referrals.
 They are welcome to serve as advisers to student organizations if the opportunity arises.

 Applying to our training program